 Channels marked with footnote wa) will not be used for VDES in CEPT countries.
 CEPT administrations shall not implement a regional VDES on the frequency bands corresponding to channels: 80, 21, 81, 22, 82, 23 and 83 of RR Appendix 18.
 The channels 80, 21, 81, 22, 82, 23 and 83 will continue to be used for analogue voice telephony in duplex mode in CEPT countries.

-RR Appendix 18 Footnote xx)

-“From 1 January 2019, the channels 24, 84, 25 and 85 may be merged in order to form a unique duplex channel with a bandwidth of 100 kHz in order to operate the VDES terrestrial component described in the most recent version of Recommendation ITU-R M.2092.
-(WRC-15)”

-Comment to footnote xx):

-This footnote concerns VDES as described in Recommendation ITU R M.2092 [3] (see comment to footnote w)).

-Decision on implementation of footnote xx):

-Channels marked with footnote xx) are designated to be used for VDES as described in Recommendation ITU-R M.2092.
-CEPT countries intend to enable the terrestrial component of VDES as described in Recommendation ITU-R M.2092.
-CEPT administrations shall ensure that the designated channels 24, 84, 25 and 85 of RR Appendix 18 will be available for the use of the terrestrial component of the VDES.
-After the implementation period, as shown in Annex 2 of this Decision, on these channels analogue voice telephony shall no longer be permitted in CEPT countries for the maritime mobile service.

 RR Appendix 18 Footnote y)

 “These channels may be operated as single or duplex frequency channels, subject to coordination with affected administrations.
 (WRC-12)”